-Did you know that the Czech Republic consumes more beer (pivo) per capita than any other country in the world?
+Did you know that the Czech Republic consumes more beer per capita than any other country in the world?
 Therefore, it should come as no surprise that drinking beer is a popular pastime in the capital city of Prague.
+We’ve put together this first timer’s guide to Prague beer, so you too can partake in this cultural experience when you visit the Czech Republic’s capital city.

 Though most famously known for Pilsner Urquell, Prague, and the Czech Republic as a whole, is not only about the lager (ležák).
 You can also find dark beer (tmavé) fairly easily, as well as yeast beer (pšeničné – you may know it as hefeweizen).
 On a rare, great occasion, you might stumble across an amber (jantar).

-So, now that you know a little bit about the types of beer in Prague, let’s talk about the WHERE.
+So, now that you know a little bit about the types of Prague beers, let’s talk about the WHERE.
 Given our limited time in the city, we barely scratched the surface, as we imagine there are literally thousands of great places to grab a beer.
-Nonetheless, following our week-long stay we wanted to share with you some of our favorite places to drink beer in Prague, many of which also happen to include fabulous views over the city!
+Nonetheless, following our week-long stay we wanted to share with you some of our favorite places to drink beer in Prague, many of which also happen to include some of the best views in Prague.

 Klasterni Pivovar at Strahov Monastery